Major League Productions: Other releases

-Other releases have also gain publicity with majority of the company releases, this includes articles on services such as Mojo (magazine)Mojo and Record Collector magazines, Newsvine, Rate Your Music and MTV.
+Other releases have also gain publicity with majority of the company releases, this includes articles on services such as Mojo and Record Collector magazines, Newsvine, Rate Your Music and MTV.

 Mojo magazine insert

 In May 2013, the label has allowed an insert of The Sensational Alex Harvey Band which included one of the songs free on a promo Audio-CD in the Mojo (magazine).
 The disc cover was highlighted by using an outline of Harvey himself.
 The magazine is estimated to sell 85,149 copies and is sold across the United Kingdom.